Saintbury Village and ChurchA Cotswold Village in Gloucestershire, UK

 The local vicar can still conduct two to six services a year as well as baptisms, funerals and weddings.

-If you are on the path leading to the old Village Stores in Willersey heading towards The New Inn, you can just see the spire of Saintbury Church nestling on the hills between the two houses opposite.
+If you are on the path leading to the old Village Stores, now Thyme Cottage in Willersey heading towards The New Inn, you can just see the spire of Saintbury Church nestling on the hills between the two houses opposite.

 St Peters in Willersey with St Nicholas' in Saintbury behind.